Hurricane Ida winds hit 150 mph ahead of Louisiana strike - NewsBreak

 Gov. John Bel Edwards vowed Saturday that Louisiana's “resilient and tough people” would weather the storm.
 He also noted shelters would operate with reduced capacities “to reflect the realities of COVID.”

+“So, we know how to do this,” Edwards said.
+“I hope and pray we don’t have to do it anywhere near that extent.”

+On the barrier island of Grand Isle, where Ida appeared to be heading for landfall, the ocean steadily rose as growing waves churned Sunday morning on a beachfront webcam before it went offline.
+Power outages were spreading across the island, officials said.
+Hurricane force winds have now reached parts of southeast Louisiana, the National Hurricane Center said in its latest advisory.

-Coastal Gulfport, Mississippi, was battered Sunday by intense rain.
-A Red Cross shelter posted signs displaying directions for evacuees, along with warnings about COVID-19.
+Coastal Gulfport, Mississippi was battered Sunday by intense rain.
+A Red Cross shelter posted signs displaying directions for evacuees along with warnings about COVID-19.
 Shelter manager Barbara Casterlin said workers were required to wear face masks.
 Evacuees were encouraged to do the same.
-Anyone who refuses will be sent to an isolated area, she said, as will people who are sick.
+Anyone who refuses will be sent to an isolated area, she said, and so will people who are sick.

 “We’re not checking vaccinations,” Casterlin said, “but we are doing temperature checks two or three times a day.”